P7-33/ICOSWAP.COM/README.md

         available inventory in the system
       parameters:
         - in: path
-          name: oracle_address
+          name: swapbrowser_address
-          description: The address of the oracle you want to query for
+          description: The address of the swapbrowser you want to query for
           required: true
           schema:
 Last Saved:  1:36:57 am   -   Aug 13, 2021VALID
 Valid Definition
 No Errors or Warnings
-The Oracle Reputation API
+The SWAPBROWSER Reputation API
  1.0.0
 OAS3
 The Public API for Reputation.link.
 We offer data across Oracles that power the Chainlink network.